ClayStack/claystack-docs/docs/clayEthereum/partnerships/DVT/SSV.md

 # SSV Integration with Claystack
-Claystack has integrated with the Secure Secret Validator (SSV) network to enhance the security and decentralization of its platform.
+Claystack has integrated with the Secret Shared Validator (SSV) network to enhance the security and decentralization of its platform.
 SSV is a network that provides enhanced security for Proof-of-Stake (PoS) blockchains by introducing an additional layer of validation through secret sharing.

-To learn more about the SSV network and its functionalities, please visit their official website: SSV Network
+To learn more about the SSV network and its functionalities, please visit their official website: https://ssv.network/

 The integration of SSV with Claystack brings several advantages and benefits to the platform and its users: